Cortex XSOAR Transform Language (DT)

 ${URLScan.Certificates(val.SubjectName.indexOf('de') == val.length-2).ValidTo} | 2019-03-13 08:16:00 | will return all ValidTo for certificates that have SubjectName ending with de.
 Please notice that we tested a relative path to “SubjectName” (“de”) and returned a different path (“ValidTo”). |

-Selectors are great for avoiding duplicate entries and can be used to add context to existing entries.
+Selectors help avoiding duplicate entries and can be used to add context to existing entries.

 An example of how this may be used in your code is the following: